nlw0/slack-bot-gateway/README.md

 # slack-bot-gateway
-A gateway for Slack bots that interacts on channels on behalf of simple message-passing bots
+A gateway to let simple message-passing bots interact on Slack channels